-School counselors face ethical and legal challenges every day.
-Whether you are new to the field or have been practicing for years, legal and ethical challenges can still throw you for a loop.
-From confidentiality issues to records maintenance, from duty of care to sexual harassment issues, a school counselor’s legal and ethical questions can spring up from every corner.
+School counselors face ethical challenges every day.
+Whether you are new to the field or have been practicing for years, ethical challenges can still throw you for a loop.
+From confidentiality issues to records maintenance, from duty of care to sexual harassment issues, a school counselor’s ethical questions can spring up from every corner.
 ASCA provides a number of resources and services to help members meet these legal and ethical challenges as comprehensively as possible.

-ASCA’s Ethical Standards for School Counselors are the basis of ASCA’s ethical program.
-The Ethical Standards were updated in 2016.
-Read about the changes and additions or view a webinar and download the accompanying handout.
+The ASCA Ethical Standards for School Counselors are the basis of ASCA’s ethical program.
+Review the changes in the 2022 standards vs. the 2016 standards.

-The association also publishes books and journal articles on legal and ethical issues, as well as addressing them in the members-only Resource Center.
+The association also publishes books and journal articles on legal and ethical issues, as well as addressing them in the members-only ASCA Scene.
 Each issue of ASCA School Counselor magazine contains an article written by the chair of ASCA’s Ethics Committee about a legal or ethical issue.
-Read the articles.

 Frequently Asked Questions